 DAY 4 (JAN 26)

-I showed some of the photos I had taken these days to the captain, who was looking at them with apathy, and at the end he said, “I don't understand, they are just photos.”
-At the same time with the chief next to him, who said “very good” with admiration. - “We were also with my wife,” the captain continued, “at a painting exhibition once.” - “Did you like it?”
+I showed some of the photos I had taken these days to the captain, who was looking at them with apathy, and at the end, he said, “I don't understand, they are just photos.”
+At the same time the chief next to him said “very good” with admiration. - “We were also with my wife,” the captain continued, “at a painting exhibition once.” - “Did you like it?”
 I asked.